Plan Your Visit

 Please help us keep our doors open for all by being as generous as possible.

 The USS Constitution Museum is proud to offer several discounted or free admission programs to individuals, families, and groups.
 Visit our Ways to Save page to find out more.

-The ship is free to visit on a first-come, first-served basis.
+When the Ship is open, it is free to visit on a first-come, first-served basis.
 Please be aware that visitors must pass through a security inspection and show federal or state photo identification, such as a driver’s license or passport, before embarking on USS Constitution.
 Visitors under the age of 18 do not require a photo identification card.

 All visitors to USS Constitution are required to pass through a security screening and show federal or state photo identification, such as a driver’s license or passport.
 Visitors under the age of 18 do not require a photo identification card, but are required to go through the screening process.
 Similar to airport security, visitors will be asked to remove bulky articles of clothing such as jackets, all jewelry, watches, belts, and all bags, luggage, or backpacks to allow the item to be examined.
-For a full list of banned and restricted items, visit the Ship’s website.

 The Museum is committed to accessibility for all visitors.
 The Museum’s two-floors of exhibits are physically accessible to walkers, wheelchairs, scooters, and strollers.
 Service animals are welcome, but must be under the control of the owner at all times.
-An assistive listening system is available for our introductory film, the Nation’s Ship.

 Maintained in its 1812-era configuration, access to USS Constitution is limited to visitors who can safely walk aboard the Ship’s top (spar) deck unassisted.
 Access to the below decks requires climbing and descending steep ladder-like steps.
 Wheelchairs, walkers, scooters, and strollers are not allowed on board and must be left on the pier while touring the ship.